- Home

 Alcohol and the ‘Spread’ campaign FAQs

-The ‘Spread’ campaign was developed by the Western Australian Department of Health in partnership with Cancer Council WA in 2010 and revised in 2020.
+The campaign was developed by the Western Australian Mental Health Commission in 2010 and revised in 2020.
 It has received international recognition.
-‘Spread’ has been found to be the ad most likely to motivate drinkers to reduce their alcohol use when compared to other alcohol education ads from around the world.
+When tested and evaluated alongside 52 other international alcohol harm reduction campaigns, ‘Spread’ has been found to be the ad most likely to motivate drinkers to reduce their alcohol use.
+Cancer Council NSW ran a successful social media campaign using ‘Spread’ in 2022.

-Cancer Council NSW surveyed the community in 2019 and found that only just over half of the people we asked knew that alcohol use was linked to cancer.
-Cancer Council wants to inform the community about what we know about the causes of cancer and ways we can all reduce our risk.
+Cancer Council NSW surveyed the community in 2022 and found that only just over half of the people we asked knew that alcohol use was linked to cancer.
+Cancer Council has a responsibility to inform the community about what we know about the causes of cancer and ways we can all reduce our risk.

-Up until now there has been very little public discussion in NSW about the cancer risk linked to drinking alcohol.
-The Spread campaign has been effective in raising awareness of the link between alcohol use and cancer risk in Western Australia and Victoria.
+Evidence shows that making people aware of the cancer risks associated with alcohol use is enough to influence their attitudes towards drinking.
+The ‘Spread’ campaign has been effective in raising awareness of the link between alcohol use and cancer risk in Western Australia, Victoria and New South Wales.

 There are several ways alcohol can cause cancer:

-- Alcoholic drinks contain ethanol, which irritates cells in the body, particularly the mouth and throat.
-Over a long period, even with moderate drinking, this cell irritation can lead to cancer.
+- Alcoholic drinks contain ethanol, which irritates cells in the body, particularly the mouth, throat and digestive system.
+Over a long period, even drinking within the guidelines, this cell irritation can lead to cancer.

-- When alcohol is digested it breaks down into compounds that damage cells and can cause cancer.
+- When alcohol is digested it breaks down into compounds such as acetaldehyde that damage cells and can cause cancer.

-- Alcohol changes hormone levels, and that is linked to breast cancer.
+- Alcohol changes hormone levels, particularly oestrogen, and that is linked to breast cancer.

 - Alcohol can reduce folate absorption, which can result in changes in the cell, that makes it more likely for cancer to develop.